§ILVERMINE §OLUTIONS

 Heart Rate Reserve with Coggan's: combines heart rate reserve with power or pace data to create training zones, often used by cyclists.

-Lactate Threshold: focuses on rate at which blood lactate begins to accumulate.
+focuses on rate at which blood lactate begins to accumulate.
 Zones based on this threshold.

 Joe Friel's Method: Combines percentage of maximum heart rate with perceived exertion to set training zones.
 It's a practical approach for endurance athletes.